 - 3 tablespoons pure maple syrup

-- 2 tablespoons tamari, bragg’s aminos or soy sauce
+- 2 tablespoons tamari, coconut aminos, nama shoyu or soy sauce

 - 1 teaspoon red pepper flakes, or to taste

-In a large bowl, mix together the marinade, add the tempeh and let set for 1 to 4 hours at room temp, turning every so often.
+Marinade: In a large bowl, mix together the marinade, add the tempeh and let set for at least 15 minutes, up to 4 hours in the refrigerator, turning every so often.
 Reserve marinade for later.

-In a wok or large saute pan, heat oil and add your cabbage and carrots, cook for about 3 minutes, add scallions, a spoonful of marinade and cook another 2 minutes or until desired firmness (I like mine al dente).
-Add in the soba noodles and cook for another minute or so until soba noodles are gently warmed.
+Add veggies: Add the cabbage and carrots to the tempeh, cook for about 3 minutes, add scallions, a spoonful of marinade and cook another 2 minutes or until desired firmness (I like mine al dente).
+Add a tad more marinade as needed, reserve the rest to spoon over serving bowls.